chunnodu/blog/content/Businessman.md

 Date: 25-01-2021
 Categories: Business

-## As a Businessman, What do you do?
+An African #business man who was being interviewed about his profession, responded this way to the question:

-An African #business man who was being interviewed about his profession, responded this way to the question: "As a #business man sir, what do you do?"
+### "As a #business man sir, what do you do?"

     I do #business